-Private duty nursing, often confused with other types of home care nursing, is an evolving nursing specialty.
-With an ongoing increase in the aging population, more and more families are hiring private duty nurses to deliver consistent, high-quality nursing care for their loved ones.
+Private duty nursing, often confused with other types of home health nursing, is an evolving nursing specialty.
+With an ongoing increase in the aging population, more and more families are hiring private-duty nurses to deliver consistent, high-quality nursing care for their loved ones.

 What is a Private Duty Nurse?

-A private duty nurse is a type of Registered Nurse who works for an individual patient and/or family.
+A private duty nurse is a type of registered nurse who works for an individual patient and/or family.
 Unlike home care nursing, these nurses are not shift workers.
 Most will live with the family in their home, and you may work long hours.
-Furthermore, your employment might only be for the duration of the illness or for a predetermined set of time.
+Your employment might only be for the duration of the illness or for a predetermined set of time.

 Private duty nurses can be hired by an individual patient, their family, or an agency.
 Typically, the salary is paid by the individual.